 Reviews and expands essential points of grammar.
 Students will develop reading skills, build their vocabulary, and increase their listening and speaking skills in a variety of topics.
 French is used almost exclusively in the classroom.
-Prerequisite: FRCH& 123 or instructor permission.
+Prerequisite: FRCH& 123 or permission of instructor.

-GEOGRAPHIC INFORMATION SYSTEM
+GEOGRAPHIC INFORMATION SYSTEMS